 It is, further, the policy of Indiana University that any cost share included in a proposal must meet the regulatory requirements, as appropriate, of the funding agency, the university, and federal circulars.

 The purpose of this policy is to provide direction and process for proposing, contributing, and reporting cost share on externally funded sponsored projects.
 This policy provides guidance to ensure best practices in the fiscal management of grants and contracts at Indiana University and to meet the requirements of OMB 2 CFR part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and other sponsoring agencies.

-Cost share utilizes university resources, and therefore must be approved by the appropriate university offices (departments, RCs and/or campuses) at the time the proposal is routed internally and submitted to the agency.
+Cost share utilizes university resources, and therefore must be approved by the appropriate university offices (units, RCs and/or campuses) at the time the proposal is routed internally and submitted to the agency.
 Committed cost share must be documented on the routing form and in the proposal budget.
-University resources may only be considered cost share if they meet the following criteria:
+University resources not committed in the proposal budget or required by the sponsoring agency will be considered voluntary cost share, and documentation of these expenses is not required in the university system.
+University resources may be considered cost share only if they meet the following criteria:

 - The cost share amount must be verifiable.

 - It is not included as cost share to another grant or contract account without agency approval.

 - It is necessary and reasonable for the project and includes only expenses directly related to the project.

 - It is allowable and allocable under applicable cost accounting principles.